 As you can see, we are at the bottom of the hierarchy.
 There is not any more child form, so no extra column is shown.

 We are currently viewing the TEST entries for "Marcus 11" PUPIL of the "Media" CLASS.

-You can go back to the CLASS entries clicking on the "CLASS entries" back button in the primary navbar (white background), or go back to the PUPIL entries for the "Media" CLASS clicking in the "Pupil for Media" back button in the secondary navbar (purple background).
+You can go back to the CLASS entries by clicking on the "CLASS entries" back button in the primary navbar (white background), or go back to the PUPIL entries for the "Media" CLASS by clicking on the "Pupil for Media" back button in the secondary navbar (purple background).